bluekiri/anomalydetection/README.md

 interactor.run()
 ```

-Of coarse, using it as a Framework is not supported by the dashboard.
+Of course, using it as a Framework is not supported by the dashboard.
 Otherwise, it
 is planed to do something similar through a plugin engine in the future.

 ## Status